geekyoswald/Android_/ovgu_exam_attendance_docs/12_phased_development_roadmap.md

 - Keep data in memory only.
 - Do not add persistence yet.
-- Do not optimize for large rosters yet.
+- Do not optimize for very large participant lists yet.
 - Do not build an audit log yet.
 - Do not introduce OCR or camera placeholders unless they are just navigation stubs.